 Currently, it’s being studied to test its ability to reduce pain sensations when applied to the skin, and research indicates that it would be effective as a remedy for headaches (including migraines), potential solution for osteoarthritis and other painful conditions.

 Many of these cayenne pepper benefits are possible because of the plant’s active compound capsaicin.
 This molecule works by binding to a vanilloid receptor known as TRPV1, which triggers a mild inflammatory reaction that’s meant to repair injured cells.

 On the Scoville Rating Scale, cayenne pepper is rated typically anywhere from 30,000 to 190,000 Scoville Heat Units (SHU).
 (Pure capsaicin has the highest SHU rating.)

-Here are the cayenne pepper nutrition facts, listed in recommended daily values; 1 teaspoon of cayenne pepper contains:
+Here are the cayenne pepper nutrition facts, listed in recommended daily values.
+One teaspoon (about two grams) of cayenne pepper contains approximately:

 1. Helps Digestion

 One of the major cayenne pepper benefits is the positive effect it has on the digestive system.